 - Pull up the Search Box and type in Restore Files; under the results, search for the option for Restore using File History and click on it.

-- Here look for the files you need and which version of the files you want to restore.
-Once you have found the File you want to restore, click on the Restore button.
+- Search for the files you need and which version of the files you want to restore.
+Once you have found the File, you wish to restore, click on the Restore button.